himb-franklin-lab/himb-franklin-lab.github.io/content/research/geosymbio.md

 ---
-title: "GeoSymbio: A hybrid web application of global geospatial bioinformatics and ecoinformatics for *Symbiodinium*-host symbioses"
+title: "GeoSymbio: A hybrid web application of global geospatial bioinformatics and ecoinformatics for <em>Symbiodinium</em>-host symbioses"
 slug: "geosymbio"
 summary: "This project focuses on..."
 ---